Jayson Molumby

 Jayson Patrick Molumby (born 6 August 1999) is an Irish professional footballer who plays as a defensive midfielder for club West Bromwich Albion and the Republic of Ireland national team.

-Molumby started his career playing youth football with Railway Athletic in his home town of Cappoquin and then Villa FC in Waterford City before signing for the academy of Brighton & Hove Albion where he later made his senior professional debut.
+Molumby started his career playing youth football with Railway Athletic in his home town of Cappoquin and then Villa in Waterford City before signing for the academy of Brighton & Hove Albion where he later made his senior professional debut.
 He went on to make five appearances for the Sussex club where he also made Premier League debut.
 During his time at Brighton he had three loan spells, all to Championship sides in Millwall, where he scored his first professional goal, Preston North End and West Bromwich Albion where he went on to sign a permanent deal with The Baggies in May 2022.

 He made his senior Republic of Ireland debut in September 2020 at the age of 21 after progressing through the youth ranks.